savannahferretti/monsoon-pod/README.md

 Acknowledgements
 -------

 The analysis for this work has been performed on PSC's [Bridges-2](https://www.psc.edu/resources/bridges-2/) and NERSC's [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/).
-This research was primarily funded by [LEAP NSF-STC](https://leap.columbia.edu/), with additional support from the DOE's [ASCR](https://www.energy.gov/science/ascr/advanced-scientific-computing-research) and [RGMA](https://eesm.science.energy.gov/program-area/regional-global-model-analysis) Programs, the [Exascale Computing Project](https://www.exascaleproject.org/),  the [NSF AGS](https://www.nsf.gov/geo/ags), and NASA's [ECIP-ES](https://science.nasa.gov/earth-science/early-career-opportunities/#h-early-career-investigator-program-in-earth-science).
+This research was primarily funded by [LEAP NSF-STC](https://leap.columbia.edu/), with additional support from the DOE's [ASCR](https://www.energy.gov/science/ascr/advanced-scientific-computing-research) and [RGMA](https://eesm.science.energy.gov/program-area/regional-global-model-analysis) Programs, the [Exascale Computing Project](https://www.exascaleproject.org/), [NSF AGS](https://www.nsf.gov/geo/ags), and NASA's [ECIP-ES](https://science.nasa.gov/earth-science/early-career-opportunities/#h-early-career-investigator-program-in-earth-science).
 Additionally, we thank Quentin Nicolas, William R. Boos, and Nana Liu for their valuable input in shaping the early stages of this work.

 --------
 <p><small>This template is based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.</small></p>